Everest & Gokyo Lakes Circuit

 Accommodation

-Some lodges now have hot 'showers' (charged at approx. Rs250-500 per shower).
-Sometimes a hot shower is simply a bucket of hot water and not a shower head.
+Some teahouses have hot ‘showers’ (charged at approximately 250-500 rupees/US$1.90-US$3.80 per shower).
+Sometimes this is simply a bucket of hot water.

-Standards of cleanliness vary especially in the peak trekking season and in winter when the water freezes at night.
-Please report any problems to your leader or the lodge and be vigilant in your personal hygiene regime – use soap or hand sanitizer gel before and after toilet breaks, snacks and meal times.
+Standards of cleanliness vary, especially in the peak trekking season and in winter when the water freezes at night.
+Please report any problems to your leader or the teahouse staff and be vigilant in your personal hygiene regime – use soap or hand gel before and after toilet breaks, snacks and mealtimes.

-As a general rule, the higher altitude you go to, the more basic the lodges and the more expensive food and services become.
+Generally, the higher the altitude, the more basic the teahouse and the more expensive food and services.

-Extra Accommodation
+Extra accommodation

-If you require any additional accommodation in Kathmandu either before or after the tour, we can book this for you (subject to availability), please enquire with your Sales Consultant.
+If you require additional accommodation in Kathmandu, either before or after the tour, we can book this for you (subject to availability).
+Please enquire with your sales representative.

-Single Accommodation
+Single accommodation

 Videos